timestocome/AliceInWonderland/README.md

 # AliceInWonderland
-Exploring RNNs, GRUs using the Lewis Carroll 'Alice in Wonderland' series
+Exploring RNNs, GRUs, and RNN-RBMs using the Lewis Carroll 'Alice in Wonderland' series as the data source

 Code is in Python 3.5/Theano 0.8